- You may need to have blood drawn before this exam.

 - Written physician’s order for the test.

-- Come in through the main entrance of Mon General Hospital and to the Radiology Services registration desk, down the hallway to the right.
+- Come in through the main entrance of Mon General Hospital and to the Radiology Services registration desk, down the hallway to the right of the lobby.

-- The nurse will start an IV, and/or draw blood, as necessary.
+- The nurse will give you oral contrast to drink, start an IV, and/or draw blood, as necessary.

 - If you receive IV contrast, do not take any drug containing metformin for 48 hours after the IV contrast injection.